jaskaran-online/markdown-mermaid/PRD.md

 - Dark mode applies to both editor and preview; Mermaid respects dark theme.
 - Files open via menu and drag‑drop; autosave works; unsaved changes prompt on close.
 - No network access required to view, edit, render, or export.
+- Users can create multiple documents, switch between them, and save each with a custom filename; `.md` extension is applied by default if missing.
+- UI uses shadcn/ui components for primary controls (dialogs, menus, tabs, toasts) with a minimal, modern look in both light and dark themes.
+- Default naming uses `Untitled N.md` with the lowest available N; duplicates create `Copy of <name>.md` with numeric suffixes as needed.
+- Renaming enforces rules (no slashes, trimmed, ≤120 chars before extension) and resolves conflicts with ` (1)`, ` (2)`, etc.
+- Tabs overflow is scrollable with an overflow menu; drawer is suggested when >8 tabs.
+ - Keyboard shortcuts work as specified for new/open/save, tab switching, quick switcher, and preview toggling.

 Manual Test Scenarios